S4nxez/philosophers/README.md

 ## Known Issues

-- Memory leaks in thread argument allocation (to be fixed)
-- Race conditions in output printing (implementing mutex locks)
+- Possible race conditions in output printing (implementing mutex locks)
-- No death detection mechanism yet implemented

-## Next Steps

-1. Add death detection monitoring thread
-2. Add proper memory cleanup
-3. Optimize timing precision with `usleep()` instead of `sleep()`
+- Threads termination and memory clean when a philosopher dies